Dexalot/dexalot-docs/docs/contracts/Errors.md

 P-GSRO-01: gasSwapRatio needs to be > 0

+P-LENM-01: length mismatch in array type function parameters

 P-MDML-01: minimum deposit multipler can not be less than 10 (10/10)

+P-MTNZ-01: min taker rate can not be 0

+P-NDNS-01: native deposits not supported

 P-NETD-01: not enough ERC20 token balance to deposit